-The MURP lands east of the Subject Property are undeveloped.
+The MURP lands east of the North Tract, across CR 209 are undeveloped.
 The maximum FAR permitted in the MURP adjacent to the Subject Property is likely to be 0.4-0.5 (up to 4.0 FAR is allowed on the waterfront within the MURP).
 The maximum residential density within the MURP land use is 40 units per acre.
 The closest existing use within the MURP land use is Reynolds Airpark, a private airport with a runway oriented toward the US 17 and CR 209 intersection.

-Compatibility between potential uses on the Subject Property under the Mixed Use land use category and the private Reynolds Airpark located approximately 2,600 feet to the east, within the MURP land use has been determined based on the following:
+Compatibility between potential uses on the Subject Property under the Mixed Use land use category and the private Reynolds Airpark located approximately 3,100 feet to the east, within the MURP land use has been determined based on the following: